Lecture Notes from Three Recent Lectures

 - Develop large-scale inference/optimization algorithms/implementations to solve larger problems

 - Take one step further beyond classifications, and into understanding the object in the image

-Older Post xcodebuild Solution for OS X Mavericks
+Newer Post xcodebuild Solution for OS X Mavericks

 Unless otherwise mentioned, you are free to share my posts under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0). blog comments powered by Disqus